AstraLLM/AstraLLM/README.md

 - **Contributors**: Thanks to all developers and community members who have contributed to AstraLLM's development
 - **Beta Testers**: Appreciation to early users who tested strategies on AsterDEX and provided valuable feedback
-- **Astar Ecosystem**: Gratitude to the broader Astar community for support and collaboration
+- **AsterDex Ecosystem**: Gratitude to the broader AsterDex community for support and collaboration

 ---